What the directories say

 When available James appears in the High Court on extradition cases, leading junior members of Doughty Street's highly regarded extradition team.
 Example of his extradition cases can be found at Kadre v France EWHC 1712 (Admin), A.C.D.
 26, and Deya v Kenya EWHC 733 (Admin) (the miracle babies case).

-He secured the acquittal of Diana Lank, at the Old Bailey, successfully defending allegations of conspiracy to commit misconduct in a public office on grounds that she was justified in illicitly accessing police computers to expose a grave miscarriage of justice relating to the murder conviction of her son.
+He secured the acquittal of Diana Lank, at the Old Bailey, successfully defending allegations of conspiracy to commit misconduct in a public office on grounds that she was justified in illicitly accessing police computers to expose a grave miscarriage of justice relating to the murder conviction of her son (for whom he is currently instructed).
 He deals with major drug and money laundering cases, including representing members of the Adams family.
+In 2016 he represented Richard Pearman in Sheffield CC on gang robbery allegations, on his retrial, securing an acquittal on grounds of non-disclosure.
 He appeared at the Old Bailey for Andrew Collins who was acquitted on allegations of supplying tons of cannabis.
 In 2013 he appeared for Virginia Wheeler, the Sun newspapers former defense editor, in the Operation Elveden corruption allegations.
 His pre trial advisory work, secured reconsideration of the charges by the Attorney General and the successful conclusion of this the first prosecution of a journalist by the DPP’s team, through the entry by the by the Attorney of a Nolle.

 His interest in cases raising unusual or political issues, has seen James being instructed in cases concerning the religious use of drugs.
 In late 2012 he helped secure the acquittal of Adrian Freedmanwhen prosecuted for importing Ayuahusca for the Santo D'Aime church.
 The issues of religious freedom and legal uncertainty led to the dropping of the case.
 Always prepared to turn his hand to defending those who find their religious or political beliefs have put them in conflict with the criminal law, James invites instruction in all forms of serious crime.